-Most typically, Ayr Academy campers are housed in the Pfeiffer Dorm.
-Pfeiffer is a three-story building made up of double and triple rooms, with every two rooms joined by a shared bathroom.
-Some Ayr campers may also be housed in the Moore Dorm, which is a two-story building made up of double and triple rooms with communal bathrooms on both floors.
-Both dorm buildings also have their own common room and have counselors living on every floor.
-Summer Ride campers are housed in Moore.
+Ayr Academy campers are typically housed in the Pfeiffer Dorm, a three-story building with double and triple rooms, each pair of rooms sharing a bathroom.
+Some Ayr campers may also be housed in the Moore Dorm, a two-story building with double and triple rooms and communal bathrooms on both floors.
+Both dorms have common areas and counselors living on each floor.
+Summer Ride campers are housed exclusively in Moore.

-In the dorms, groups of six to eight campers are assigned to a specific counselor (or counselors) to be their go-to staff member for the week.
-These groups are organized by age and grade level, and room and roommate assignments are made accordingly.
-While riding groups may shift throughout the week, your counselor group remains constant.
+Overnight campers are grouped and assigned a counselor (or counselors) as their primary contact and chaperone for the duration of camp.
+These groups are organized by age and grade level, with room and roommate assignments aligned accordingly.
+While riding groups may change throughout the week, your counselor group remains the same.